 QUESTION 9: How will you optimize my website for conversion (i.e. to get more customers, leads, subscribers etc.)?

 Before you hire a web designer, it is EXTREMELY essential that you ask him about how he will optimize your website for improved conversion.
 If your web designer suddenly looks confused and appears to have zero knowledge of this concept, you should be careful.

 Conversion rate optimization (CRO) is the process of making your website easy to convert visitors to paying customers or buyers.
 It is the process of getting your website visitors to take action on your website.
-Conversion does not necessarily mean to buy a product/service.
-CRO for some folks may be just to capture user data (like names, email addresses, phone numbers etc.) through the site for subsequent follow-up.
+Conversion does not necessarily mean buying a product/service.
+CRO for some folks maybe just to generate leads i.e. capture user data (like names, email addresses, phone numbers, etc.) through the site for subsequent follow-up.

-For example, if you visit E-Brand Promotion website, pay attention, you will see that it is very easy to request for a web design price quote.
+For example, if you visit the eBrand Promotion website, pay attention, you will see that it is very easy to request a web design price quote.
 We optimized the site for data capturing.